johnamos/NetflixJobAnalyzer/README.md

  1. Each job is scheduled to run only once per day, although it may fail several times before succeeding.
  1. The jobs start and finish within a calendar day.
  1. The order of the data in the log files is irrelevant.
 The job metadata and job execution data can be in any order.
+ 1. Lines of data that cannot be parsed are skipped and processing continues with the remainder of the input file.
+The reason the line was skipped is written to the log by *CsvReader* at *java.util.logging.Level.FINE* level.